“A List” Units

 Because they are enormously mobile infantry units with a CP-free deep strike, both Swooping Hawks and Spiders are fantastic options for scoring those secondary objectives that are a critical part of winning a 9th edition game.
-They are particularly good for secondaries like “Engage on all Fronts” and “Scramblers” among others.
-(Scramblers is an option in the 2020 chapter approved tournament guide, but perhaps not the core book.)
+They are particularly good for secondaries like “Engage on all Fronts” and “Retrieve Octarius Data” among others.

-I have a long-standing aesthetic preference for Hawks, although Spiders are objectively better.
-If you do take Hawks, give them the exarch power “Evade” to give them a little extra durability while they wrack up points.
+I have a long-standing aesthetic preference for Hawks, although Spiders are objectively better if you have the points for them.
+If you do take Hawks, give them the exarch power “Evade” to provide a little extra durability while they wrack up points.
 Spiders are more expensive, but a little tougher with the -1 to hit provided by their Flicker Jump ability and superior armor.
 More importantly, Spiders have an alternate exarch power called “Web of Deceit” that allows them to essentially deepstrike a second time.

 DO: Decide exactly what secondaries you are likely to run and then add a single units of Hawks or Spiders with very specific strategies for how you will use them to score points.
 There might be some lists that call for two units, but more than that almost certainly overkill.